zsparal/api-documentation/source/reference/v2/customers-api/list-customer-payments.rst

 ----------
 Replace ``customerId`` in the endpoint URL by the customer's ID, for example ``cst_8wmqcHMN4U``.

-This endpoint accepts the same parameters as the :ref:`List payments <v2/payments-list>` endpoint.
+This endpoint accepts the same parameters as the :doc:`List payments </reference/v2/payments-api/list-payments>` endpoint.

 Response
 --------
 ``200`` ``application/hal+json; charset=utf-8``

-This endpoint returns results in the same format as the :ref:`List payments <v2/payments-list>` endpoint.
+This endpoint returns results in the same format as the :doc:`List payments </reference/v2/payments-api/list-payments>` endpoint.

 Example
 -------